Tax guide

 Reviewer handoff note

-Before the return is filed, prepare a one-page handoff note that another reviewer can understand without opening every attachment.
-The note should state the taxpayer profile, selected ITR form, selected regime, major income heads, documents checked, unresolved mismatches, and the reason the filing route was chosen.
-This is especially useful where the return may later need a revised return, rectification, refund follow-up, or notice response.
+Before the return is filed, prepare a one-page handoff note that another person can follow without opening every attachment.
+It should state the taxpayer profile, selected ITR form, selected regime, major income heads, documents checked, unresolved mismatches, and the reasoning behind the filing route.
+This becomes essential if the return later needs a revision, rectification, refund follow-up, or notice response.

 When to wait before filing

-Waiting can be better than rushing when TDS credits are incomplete, Form 16 is not issued, AIS is still updating, the employer or bank has not corrected a statement, a broker report is missing, or the taxpayer is expecting a large refund.
-Waiting is not procrastination when it prevents an unsupported claim.
+Waiting is sometimes the right call — when TDS credits are still appearing, Form 16 has not been issued, AIS is mid-update, the employer or bank has an uncorrected statement, a broker report is outstanding, or a large refund depends on records that are not yet clean.
+That is not procrastination; it is preventing an unsupported claim.

-Do not wait blindly either.
-If the return has a deadline-sensitive loss, old-regime choice, notice response, or audit implication, calendar management matters.
-Record what is missing and who must fix it.
+Do not wait without purpose, either.
+If the return has a deadline-sensitive loss claim, an old-regime election, a notice response, or an audit implication, calendar management matters.
+Write down exactly what is missing and who is responsible for fixing it.

 Useful MyeCA paths